I-1-2-5.Representative's Fees Not Subject to Authorization

 A. Payment by Third-Party Entity or Government Agency

-A third-party entity or a Federal, state, county, or city government agency pays the representative's fees and expenses from its own funds and both of the following conditions apply:
+SSA is not required to authorize a fee when a third-party entity (see Hearings, Appeals and Litigation Law (HALLEX) manual I-1-2-2 E) or a Federal, state, county, or city government agency pays the representative's fees and expenses from its own funds and both of the following conditions apply:

 B. Out-of-Pocket Expenses

-SSA is not required to authorize the amount of out-of-pocket expenses a representative collects.
-Out-of-pocket expenses are expenses a representative incurs, for which he or she has been paid or expects to be paid (e.g., the cost of obtaining copies of doctor or hospital reports and a birth or death certificate).
+SSA is not required to authorize the amount of out-of-pocket expenses charged to a claimant.
+Out-of-pocket expenses are expenses incurred in connection with the representation (e.g., the cost of obtaining copies of doctor or hospital reports and a birth or death certificate).

-These expenses are matters for the representative and claimant to settle.
-However, SSA will question out-of-pocket expenses if it appears that the representative is attempting to circumvent SSA's fee authorization process by designating his or her services as an out-of-pocket expense.
+These expenses are matters between the representative and the claimant.
+However, SSA will question out-of-pocket expenses if it appears that the representative is attempting to circumvent SSA's fee authorization process by designating their services as an out-of-pocket expense (e.g., by listing expenses such as obtaining medical records as services in a fee petition).

 C. Court Proceedings